 Multiple sandbox management

-Sessions excel at managing sandbox pools:
+Sessions work well for managing sandbox pools:

 with cwsandbox.Session(defaults=defaults) as session: